gristlabs/grist-help/help/en/docs/install/audit-log-streaming.md

 Events are streamed in real-time.
 Only events that occurred after a streaming destination was added will be sent to that destination.

-**Note:** You must be an installation admin to view or modify its streaming destinations.
+**Note:** You must be an installation admin to view or modify streaming destinations.

 ## Adding streaming destinations